 You do not have to pass the above language test if

-- you have already passed the Danish 3 Exam and obtained the minimum scores no more than 12 months before we approved your medical qualifications.
+- you have already passed the Danish 3 Exam and obtained the minimum scores no more than 12 months prior to the receipt of your medical qualifications.

 - you have lived in Denmark in the period after you passed the exam and obtained the minimum scores